Robert J. Wilke: Westerns

 Wilke played a hired gun in The Far Country (1954) and continued to work steadily in films and television over the next 20 years.
 More Western credits followed in Man of the West (1958) and numerous lesser-known films.

+In 1957 he played the role of the Marshall of a town named Ansara in the Wagon Train episode "The Jud Steele Story".